KSAH-42/RabbitOM/README.md

 And by design, CustomControl can not expose a DataContext.
 Even if Mvvm is great, it introduce a lot classes.
 It's pretty rare to have a view where datacontext will be changed.
 For instance, it's often one datacontext for one viewmodel.
 It's really rare to set a datacontext to a dialogbox and to set a different datacontext for the same dialogbox during the runtime.
 It's always the same.
 And using only mvvm, people will not have a deep understanding about how wpf works.
 And sometimes nugetpackage need to be added to avoid adding code on the code behind.
 Take a look, on projects like mahapps on github, mvvm is not used, even the custom MessageBox dialog don't used mvvm. mahapps framework include a BaseViewModel class, but it's not used internally...
 Without using mvvm requiered a more deeper knowledge on the presentation.
 User Mvvm for writting usercontrols, and introducing something strange.
 I prefer the harder way.
 Some people prefer using sourcetree or an equivalent tool, i prefer using git on a terminal.

-# RabbitOM.Player is used to decode RTP packets (HEVC/H264/JPEG)
+# RabbitOM.Player used to decode RTP packets (HEVC/H264/JPEG)

 This sample demonstrate how to create decoder that support different codec using FFMpeg.AutoGen dependencies.
 This sample include an example of how to build a player using decoder and render running in seperate threads.